Our plastic survey app give you the opportunity to contribute to our mission, wherever you are, and become part of the largest cleanup in history.

 NEW GLOBAL CITIZEN SCIENCE RESEARCH MAP

 Together with all our global citizen scientists, we want to compile one of the largest river and ocean plastic datasets.
-Your River Plastic Survey or Ocean Plastic Survey data will go directly to our databases and onto this new map of our global citizen science research effort.
+Your river- or ocean plastic survey data will go directly to our databases and onto this new map of our global citizen science research effort.
 Here you can see the survey data from everyone around the world (including yours) displayed in a concise and accessible way.

 WHY BECOME A CITIZEN SCIENTIST

 The plastic crisis affects all regions of the world.
-To understand and tackle this mighty challenge, we need a mighty taskforce.
+To understand and tackle this mighty challenge, we need a mighty task force.
 All the scientists in the world are not enough to cover the globe.
 Therefore, we need your help.
-Today’s plastic monitoring approaches involve labor intensive sampling methods, require expensive infrastructure investments, and are, therefore, employed at a few select locations worldwide.
+Today’s plastic monitoring approaches involve labor-intensive sampling methods, require expensive infrastructure investments, and are, therefore, employed at a few select locations worldwide.
 Involving you and other citizen scientists from all over the world will provide us with a greater set of cost-effective data over vast geographical areas and long-term periods.
 This is a massive opportunity for science and its community.
-The data generated by the apps will directly impact the positioning and design of our ocean systems and benefit our river plastic interception strategy.
+The data generated by the app will directly impact the positioning and design of our ocean systems and benefit our river plastic interception strategy.

 Moreover, scientists will be able to refine numerical models simulating land and water-based transport of plastic to create a better understanding of the problem and how to resolve it.
 As our global database grows, and, if you are interested, we might invite you by email to take part in a special survey campaign at one of our rivers of interest.

 THE GLOBAL PLASTIC CRISIS